phpearth/docs/articles/how-to-ask-smart-questions/index.md

 ## Other resources

-Issue with asking questions is not new.
+Issues with asking questions are not new.
 Here are some more resources to study how to ask questions in a smart and efficient way on the internet, specially in technical communities.

 * [How To Ask Questions The Smart Way](http://catb.org/~esr/faqs/smart-questions.html)